swiftly-solution/documentation/docgen/output/events/gameevents/onbuytimeended.md

 ---

 # OnBuytimeEnded
-This event is triggered when buytime_ended is triggered
+This event is triggered when buytime_ended is triggered.
 ::: tabs
 @tab Lua
 ```lua